Whether we realize it or not, most of us are trained to distrust people’s intentions.

 Don’t get me wrong.
 There are some pretty scary individuals out there, ready to scam our grandparents, abduct our kids, and steal our identities.
 Radicalized, brainwashed fanatics will kill themselves and many others to glorify their G-d.
 We need to be vigilant, but we also need to put things into perspective.

 Just because something bad might happen, doesn’t mean it will.
 Most of the time it doesn’t.
-Random acts of kindness are performed every day.
-There are still genuinely kind and trustworthy people in this world, who wish to help their fellow human beings out, no strings attached.
+Random acts of kindness are performed every day, and there are still genuinely kind and trustworthy people in this world who wish to help their fellow human beings out, no strings attached.

-The voice-over community I am a part of, is blessed with countless supportive Samaritans who are ready to assist you, whether you’re a veteran or a newcomer.
+The voice-over community I am a part of is blessed with countless supportive Samaritans who are ready to assist you, whether you’re a veteran or a newcomer.
 They recommend colleagues to clients, and people get hired because of it every day.
+Including me.

 Yet, I found out that free advice is not always welcomed and appreciated.
 Sometimes, it is treated with utmost suspicion.